 Whilst this looks like a wide variety of options, there are some important factors to consider.
 Firstly, many green manures are great for farmers with machinery to dig in the plants but are not half as easy for gardeners who have to do it by hand.
 Well-known author Bob Flowerdew recommends that you avoid ryes, tares and vetches, fodder radish, and many clovers for exactly this reason.
 Secondly, not all green manures grow well on all soils.
 Tares don’t do well on dry or acid soils, clovers prefer light soils and beans prefer heavier ground.

 This year I set apart an area where I could grow three of the best as a trial: fenugreek, phacelia and buckwheat.
 For me, both the buckwheat and the fenugreek struggled to provide much ground cover and were relatively poor at germinating.
-Phacelia was the complete opposite and you can see how well it did in the picture above.
+Phacelia was the complete opposite.
 It required little weeding, quickly producing lush growth up to about 40cm (16 inches) high and even attracted a range of bees and insects if left to flower.
 I shall be sowing more of it before the end of the season and plan to incorporate it in several places across my garden next year, particularly because it’s from the waterleaf family of plants and doesn’t interfere with crop rotation.

 So if I was asked to name my top three green manures they would be phacelia, poached-egg plant and winter field beans.
 I’m still on the lookout for other good green manures though, so please do share your experiences below.